aistrate/github-username-search/README.md

 - TypeScript
 - React (with Hooks)
 - React Router
+- CSS Modules
-- plain CSS (no frameworks such as Bootstrap)
+- no CSS frameworks such as Bootstrap
-- responsive CSS (for mobile)
+- responsive CSS (on mobile)